leios/Fable.jl/docs/src/examples/swirled_square.md

 ## Step 2: swirl the square

-Next, we will try to "swirl the square" by also adding another fractal executable to the mix, the swirl operator (defined already in Fae.jl):
+Next, we will try to "swirl the square" by also adding another fractal executable to the mix, the swirl operator (defined already in Fable.jl):

 ```
 swirl = @fum function swirl(x, y)